Radiography Protection Policies

 - Time, Distance, and Shielding are the basic components to minimize radiation exposure: The least time, the greatest distance from the source and protective shielding with devices such as lead aprons.

 - Appropriate radiation protective devices are available to students and utilization is enforced.
-Students must wear a minimum of a 0.25 lead equivalent personnel shield any time a permanent barrier will not protect them from exposure.
-If the potential for direct exposure exists, the shield must possess 0.5-mm lead equivalent.
+Students must wear a personal lead apron any time a permanent barrier will not protect them from exposure.
 The use of a leaded thyroid shield is strongly recommended.
-Holding a patient during an exposure can result in direct beam exposure to unprotected areas of the body; therefore, holding of patients during exposure is strongly discouraged.
+Holding a patient during an exposure can result in direct beam exposure to unprotected areas of the body; therefore, holding of patients during exposure is prohibited.

-- A personnel monitoring film badge is issued to each student.
+- A radiation monitoring device is issued to each student.
 It must be worn at all times during clinical assignments and fastened at the collar level, outside of the lead apron.
-This badge is changed monthly.
+This badge is changed quarterly.
 Students are advised of their dosimetry reports, which are maintained by the program and available to students.

 - All students are directly supervised pre-competency and indirectly supervised post-competency by a qualified radiographer.